xzwthu/GASNet/readme.md

 # GASNet
-This is a PyTorch implementation of GASNet for lesion segmentation of COVID-19 in a weakly-supervised scenario.
+This is a PyTorch implementation of GASNet for lesion segmentation of COVID-19 in a weakly-supervised scenario, source code of the paper: [GASNet: Weakly-supervised Framework for COVID-19 Lesion Segmentation](https://arxiv.org/abs/2010.09456?context=cs.CV).

 ## Architecture
 ![GASNet](./pics/pipeline.png "pipeline of GASNet")